 Why Do Dogs End up in a Weimaraner Rescue?

 The simple answer is that Weimaraners are just not for everyone.
 Here are some of the reasons that a Weim might not be a perfect match for your family—and might end up in a Weimaraner rescue shelter:

-• Bad Habits – Housebreaking can be a problem, and so can destructive chewing.
-These habits must be handled immediately, and correction must be done firmly and gently, or you can end up with a Weimaraner with a bad attitude, in addition to bad habits.
+Weimaraners are sometimes difficult to house train.
+And they can be destructive chewers.
+These habits must be handled immediately, and you must correct them firmly and gently.
+Or you can end up with a Weimaraner with a bad attitude, in addition to bad habits.

 A Weimaraner rescue organization works to match responsible owners with Weimaraner puppies or dogs who need good homes.
 In order for the process to work, you need to be completely honest when filling out an application.

 Many Weimaraner rescue groups require a home inspection, in addition to an application and interview.
 Based on your application (and other info you provide), the rescue will match you with a dog that is suitable for your personality and lifestyle.